Last updated on January 11, 2021 at 04:24 pm

 It’s no secret Mother Nature can be relentless during the winter – testing both our will and patience.
-And as snow starts accumulating, it can cause widespread roofing woes for many residents.
-So as we remain vigilant in keeping our streets, driveways and sidewalks clear of snow, it’s important to remember the snow sitting on our roofs, too.
+And, to make matters worse, accumulating snow can lead to widespread roofing woes for many residents.
+So, as we remain vigilant in keeping our streets, driveways and sidewalks clear of snow, it’s just as important to remember the snow sitting on our roofs, too.

 Large amounts of stagnant snow on your roof can cause an ice dam.
 Ice dams occur when that snow melts and then refreezes in the roof overhang, creating a blockage in the gutter and preventing proper drainage.
 If you notice icicles hanging from your roof, water dripping from the roof overhang, or interior leaks or new stains on your ceilings, it’s likely an ice dam has formed.
 Damage from ice dams can be costly, so if you suspect one on your roof, it’s important to address it right away.